-Thinned 2008 by Mike Anderson -usual excellent job.
+Thinned 2008 by Mike Anderson-usual excellent job.
 This stand has been very well managed.
-Evergreen stands provide excellent winter cover (often good forage in the understory, after early thinnings) for a variety of wildlife species, in landscapes dominated for hardwood forests.
-You are provided the option (but not encouraged to) clearcut this stand and convert to a grain/forage food plot.
+Evergreen stands provide excellent winter cover (often good forage in the understory, after early thinnings) for a variety of wildlife species, in landscapes dominated by hardwood forests.
+You are provided the option (BUT NOT ENCOURAGED TO) clear cut this stand and convert to a grain/forage food plot.
 NOTE, no portion of food plots may be harvested and must remain to be entirely consumed by wildlife.
 No more than 20% of an individual MFL parcel may be comprised of non-forest/non productive forest types.